donnykd/julian-mosquera.com/README.md

 # Environment Setup

-Keep in mind this is a project that is created for a friend, so a lot of the images are saved in a cloud service, in my case cloudinary.
+Keep in mind this is a project that is created for a friend, so a lot of the images are saved in a cloud service, in my case Cloudinary.

 This project requires Cloudinary credentials to function properly.
 Create a `.env` file in the root directory with the following variables: